-Today’s post is a special request post for all the people who have written in the past few months asking for a post on writing recommendation letters.
-A few of these folks have been letter-writers, but most of them are the sorry subjects of letters that they they were horrified to have the chance to see.
-Others are those who have been asked to write their own recommendation letters by irresponsible and lazy recommenders.
+Today I offer a special request post for all the people who have asked for information on writing recommendation letters.
+A few of these folks have been letter-writers, but most of them are the sorry subjects of letters that they they were horrified to have had the chance to see.
+Others have been asked to write their own recommendation letters by irresponsible and lazy recommenders.
 I disapprove of this practice completely.
 Go ahead and tell me I’m wrong.
 I don’t care.
 Recommendations are to be written BY THE PERSON WHOSE NAME IS AT THE BOTTOM.

 Anyway, recommendation letter-writing is really a little-understood art, considering the major role that these letters play in every scholar’s career.
 And if anyone thinks those letters aren’t really read—think again.
 They are taken very, very seriously, and pored over, and deconstructed, and discussed.
-And sometimes, acknowledged as works of writing in their own right.
-One time I overheard a colleague say to another: “I wanted to tell you that the letter you wrote for XXX was really terrific.
-It was a beautiful piece of writing.
+And sometimes, acknowledged as works of writing in their own right as when I once overheard one tenured colleague say to another: “I loved the letter you wrote for XXX; it was a beautiful piece of writing.
 Nicely done!”